-E. Conflict of Interest
+G. Conflict of Interest

-- a.
-No member of the GRC shall be beneficially interested, directly or indirectly, in any grant applications which may be made by, though, or under the recommendation of the GRC, in whole or in part, or which may be made for the benefit of his or her office, or accept, directly or indirectly, any compensation, gratuity or reward in connection with such contract from any other person beneficially interested therein (from RCW 42.23.030) - No member of the GRC shall engage in any activity, including participation in the selection, award, or administration of a grant award or contract if a conflict of interest, real or apparent, exists. - c.
+a.
+No member of the GRC shall be beneficially interested, directly or indirectly, in any grant applications which may be made by, though, or under the recommendation of the GRC, in whole or in part, or which may be made for the benefit of his or her office, or accept, directly or indirectly, any compensation, gratuity or reward in connection with such contract from any other person beneficially interested therein (from RCW 42.23.030)

+- b.
+No member of the GRC shall engage in any activity, including participation in the selection, award, or administration of a grant award or contract if a conflict of interest, real or apparent, exists. - c.
 Additional information on Remote Interest and Potential Bias by Prior Association can be found in the full Conflict of Interest Policy under Appendix C.

-F. Funding Recommendations & Notice of Grant Awards
+H. Funding Recommendations & Notice of Grant Awards

-Organizations submitting applications will be notified whether or not the GRC has recommended their application for funding.
+Organizations submitting RFP responses will be notified of the successful respondent(s).
+Competitive NOFA applicants will be notified whether or not the GRC has recommended their application for funding.
 The notification will include the date, time, and place of the public hearings, during which the recommendations will be considered by the Kitsap County Board of Commissioners.

 All projects approved for funding will be included in the Notice of Grant Awards.
-A summary of each Notice of Grant Awards will be published on the KRCC website.
-The summaries will describe the contents and purpose of the Notice of Grant Awards, and include a list of locations where copies of the entire Notice of Grant Awards may be examined.
-Citizens will be provided a period of at least 15 days to review and comment on the plans.
+A summary of each Notice of Grant Awards will be published on the Kitsap County website.
+The summaries will describe the contents and purpose of the Notice of Grant Awards and will include a list of locations where copies of the entire Notice of Grant Awards may be examined.
+Citizens will be provided a period of at least 30 days to review and comment on the plans.
 Comments or views of citizens will be considered at the public hearing.